Avin008/Saiyan-UI/README.md

 ### Text Utilities

-Text Utilities can be used to cusomize text content.
+Text Utilities can be used to customize text content.

 You will find Text Utilities on https://github.com/Avin008/saiyan-ui/tree/dev/Components/Text-Utilities